ATI Radeon 9000 PRO vs GeForce GTX 280M

 We couldn't decide between GeForce GTX 280M and Radeon 9000 PRO.
 We've got no test results to judge.

-Be aware that GeForce GTX 280M is a notebook card while Radeon 9000 PRO is a desktop one.
+Be aware that GeForce GTX 280M is a notebook graphics card while Radeon 9000 PRO is a desktop one.

 Vote for your favorite